ericcfields/EmCon/readme.md

 **II.
 ICA Decomposition**

 2. Run `pre_ICA_rej`.
 A window will pop up.
 Scroll through the data and click to highlight each epoch that should be excluded from the ICA training set (these will not be permanently deleted from the data).
-The goal is to exlclude epochs with artifact that is not from a regular, consistent source such as EMG, EOG, or EEG.
+The goal is to exclude epochs with artifact that is not from a regular, consistent source such as EMG, EOG, or EEG.
 For example, trials with random drift or jump on particular electrodes (e.g., as a result of the participant moving) should be excluded.
 Don't be afraid to be aggressive here to get the best ICA solution.
 When finished, click "Update Marks" at the bottom right of the window.

 3. Run `save_ICA_rej` immediately after marking trials for exclusion for ICA.
 This will save the selections you made.
 It will also ask you if you want to exclude any electrodes from ICA training.
 You should only do this for electrodes you plan to interpolate later.